 Statkraft has so far built one solar park in the Netherlands, Lange Runde in 2017.
-It is the country's largest, and the company has several others under development.
+It was the largest that was built that year, and the company has several others under development.
 In line with its strategy, Statkraft operates primarily as a developer in the Netherlands and does not wish to own or operate the power plants.

 Landscape with tulips, traditional Dutch windmills and houses near the canal in Zaanse Schans, the Netherlands.

 Prime Minister: Mark Rutte

 Statkraft in the Netherlands mainly deals with market operations and business development.

 This is for historical reasons, points out Stef Peters, head of the Global Environmental Markets unit and general manager of Statkraft's Amsterdam office since 1999.